pyskills API

 Standard python native import

-doc(mypackage.skill) # module overview: classes, functions, submodules, allows
+doc(mypackage.skill) # module overview: classes, functions, submodules

 doc(SomeClass) # class detail: bases, __init__, methods, properties